emacs-mirror/emacs/mps/manual/source/glossary/t.rst

-        The *translation lookaside buffer* or *address translation cache* is small piece of associative :term:`memory (1)` within a processor which caches part of the translation from :term:`virtual addresses <virtual address>` to :term:`physical
+        The *translation lookaside buffer* or *address translation cache* is small piece of associative :term:`memory (1)` within a processor which caches part of the translation from :term:`virtual addresses` to :term:`physical addresses`.
-        addresses <physical address>`.

-        In a :term:`virtual memory` system there is a translation from :term:`virtual addresses <virtual address>` to
+        In a :term:`virtual memory` system there is a translation from :term:`virtual addresses` to :term:`physical addresses`.
-        :term:`physical addresses <physical address>`.
 This
-        translation can often be very large and complex and the data structures that implement the translation (often a :term:`page-table <page table>`) can be too large to store efficiently on the processor.
+        translation can often be very large and complex and the data structures that implement the translation (often a :term:`page table`) can be too large to store efficiently on the processor.
 Instead, a few elements of the translation are stored in the TLB; the processor can access the TLB extremely quickly.
 If a required translation for a particular virtual address is not present in the TLB then *a TLB miss* is taken and the address is resolved using the more general mechanism.

     transparent alias
     transparent type